Sandrakimiring/Data-Safari/README.md

 ## Authentication Setup

 To manage user authentication, Firebase has been integrated into the project.
+Shawn Kimani ananisumbua

 ### Steps Completed